sstorie/obsidian-stuff/sample-vault/Extras/Templates/Template, Weekly Note.md

 SORT date DESC
 ```

+%% A comment to prevent this from being included in the PDF export

 > [!NOTE]- All Other Meetings
 > ```dataview
 > TABLE summary AS "Summary"
 > FROM "Timestamps/Meetings" where meeting-date.weekyear = this.start-of-week.weekyear and summary-highlight = false
 > SORT date DESC
 > ```

+%%